If you think that your lead magnets are sufficient for turning leads into users, I’ve got some bad use.

 Most content marketers would say that it’s to redirect people to your actual content.
 As such, the job of the email is to provide a compelling link to your content, either on your blog or website.

-And still, it’s amazing how many B2B SaaS businesses still get this wrong when they’re actually doing it.
+And still, it’s amazing how many software businesses still get this wrong when they’re actually doing it.
 Many will fill their email with thousands of words of prose without providing any outside links to their recipients.
 They wrongly believe that the email needs to do the selling when really that’s the task of the content.

 Getting people to click through from your email to your content is easier said than done.
 To get people to click through to your main content pages, there are some rules that you need to follow.